 Post edit: I forgot earlier when I wrote this post to comment on how much Park City has changed.
-The first time I went to Park City I was 15 years old and was visiting a friend of mine in Utah for a week in summer.
+The first time I went to Park City I was 15 years old and was visiting a friend of mine in Utah for a week in the summer.
 Her family took me to one of those tracks where you slide down the mountain on a sled but you don't need snow.
 I can't think of the English word for it at the moment.
-Anyway, Park City at the time resembled something of a old western town.
+Anyway, Park City at the time resembled something of an old western town.
 I almost didn't recognize Park City because it has completely changed.
 I guess that is what hosting the Olympics does to a city.
-It hasn't completely lost all it's charm.
+It hasn't completely lost all its charm.
 Look closely enough and you will find the old Victorian homes.
-Park City is definately worth the 30 minute drive out of Salt Lake City.
+Park City is definitely worth the 30-minute drive out of Salt Lake City.